georgian-io-archive/foreshadow/doc/developers.rst

          $ brew install swig # (or apt-get)

    2. Install gcc (MacOS only)
-   Use your package manager to install swig (necessary for xgboost)
+   Use your package manager to install gcc (necessary for xgboost)

       .. code-block:: console